-There’s a scene in the classic movie “The Wizard of Oz” that has become synonymous with broken illusions.
+There’s a scene in the classic movie “The Wizard of Oz” that has become synonymous with the difference between perception and reality.

 While Dorothy and her companions stand before the Wizard in the Emerald City, and tremble at his sound and fury, her little dog Toto pulls back the curtain to reveal the old man operating the controls behind it.
 Dorothy and her friends realize rather abruptly that there is no all-powerful Wizard who can magically fulfill their dreams of returning home or having courage, a heart, or a brain.

 As strange as it sounds, there are some parallels between this scene and the world of government IT contracting.
-Monolithic procurement — large, complex, multi-year contracts, which are common in government IT procurement — can create a number of compelling illusions to agencies that use them:
+Monolithic procurement — large, complex, multi-year contracts, which are common in government IT procurement — can appear compelling to agencies that use them:

-- The illusion that complex, interdependent project requirements can be completely addressed by devoting enough time up front to capture them all in one Request for Proposal (RFP)
+- The perception that complex, interdependent project requirements can be completely addressed by devoting enough time up front to capture them all in one Request for Proposal (RFP)

-- The illusion that government can eliminate risk by including just the right contract terms to hold vendors responsible if they fail to meet project goals
+- The perception that government can eliminate risk by including just the right contract terms to hold vendors responsible if they fail to meet project goals

-- The illusion that agencies are better off relying on vendors for technical expertise rather than trying to hire in-house staff
+- The perception that agencies are better off relying on vendors for technical expertise rather than trying to hire in-house staff

 The Technology Transformation Services (TTS) is a strong advocate for an alternative approach known as modular contracting (aka modular procurement).
 Modular contracting is a strategy that breaks up large, complex procurements into multiple, tightly-scoped projects to implement technology systems in successive, interoperable increments.
 We’ve written extensively about how it can reduce costs, decrease risk, and speed up how fast real users can start using government software.
 We’ve also written about how we’ve used it and how our partners are using it.
 We’ve even published actual solicitation documents publicly that others can use as inspiration or templates.